 Located only a few minutes drive from downtown Jasper, Pyramid Island is located in the middle of Pyramid Lake.
 The picturesque bridge brings you across to a dreamy place for day and night time photography.
 The lake, the stars, and the aurora borealis (if you`re lucky!) all make for a serene experience.

 Maligne Canyon is the deepest canyon in Jasper National Park and an awesome place to explore!
-The trail, accessible to hikers of all abilities, features six bridges built across different areas of the canyon.
+The trail, accessible to hikers of all abilities, features five bridges built across different areas of the canyon.
 The waterfalls and winding river below reach a depth of more than 50 meters in certain areas.
 In the winter, you can even join an Icewalk along the canyon floor!

 The Fairmount Jasper Park Lodge